-(56) If work is left unfinished, you must ensure that the workplace is safe so far as is reasonably practicable.
+(45) If work is left unfinished, you must ensure that the workplace is safe so far as is reasonably practicable.
 For example:

-- a. terminate any exposed conductors. - b. physically secure any exposed conductors or surrounding metalwork. - c. tag and tape off the electrical equipment, workplace area, excavations. - d. inform affected persons at the workplace the work is not complete and advise of potential hazards. - e. ensure excavations are covered or barricaded. - f. take any necessary precautions to ensure that electrical equipment cannot become inadvertently re-energised. - g. ensure that the status of switchboards and electrical equipment are clearly and correctly labelled; and - h. hand over adequate information to workers taking up the unfinished work to allow them to continue the work safely.
+- a.
+Terminate any exposed conductors. - b.
+Physically secure any exposed conductors or surrounding metalwork. - c.
+Tag and tape off the electrical equipment, workplace area, and excavations. - d.
+Inform affected persons at the workplace that the work is incomplete and advise them of potential hazards. - e.
+Ensure excavations are covered or barricaded. - f.
+Take necessary precautions to ensure that electrical equipment cannot become inadvertently re-energised. - g.
+Ensure that the status of switchboards and electrical equipment is clearly and correctly labelled; and - h.
+Hand over adequate information to workers taking up the unfinished work to allow them to continue the work safely.